Athandwa14/git-basic-exercises/README.md

-My first bootcamp week has been great.
+My first bootcamp week has been great.I have learnt alot of valuable information.